 - the retail store that sold to the end consumer

 The law requires that a product meet the ordinary expectations of the consumer.
-If a product has an unexpected defect or danger, and has caused an injury, it may be defective.
+If a product has an unexpected defect or danger and has caused an injury, it may be defective.
 In this scenario, the manufacturer or another party could be held liable, or legally and financially responsible, for the consumer’s injury, property damage or death.
-If you or a loved one has been injured, you may be entitled to a financial recovery.
+If you or a loved one has been injured, you may be entitled to financial recovery.

 What Are the Types of Product Defects?

 There are three types of defects that might cause injury: design defects, manufacturing defects, and marketing defects.

 Design defects are present in a product from the beginning before it is manufactured.
 A design defect is some flaw in the design of a product that makes it unreasonably dangerous.
-For example if high chair was designed with three legs, so it tipped over very easily – that would be a design defect.
+For example, if the high chair was designed with three legs, so it tipped over very easily – that would be a design defect.